oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 * **CSAF SBOM matching system**: A program that connects to or is an SBOM database and is able to manage CSAF documents as required by CSAF management system as well as matching them to SBOM components of the SBOM database.
 * **CSAF 2.0 to CSAF 2.1 converter**: A CSAF producer which takes a CSAF 2.0 document as input and converts it into a valid CSAF 2.1 document.
+* **CSAF library**: A library that implements CSAF data capabilities.
+* **CSAF library with basic validation**: A CSAF library that also satisfies the conformance target "CSAF basic validator".
+* **CSAF library with extended validation**: A CSAF library that also satisfies the conformance target "CSAF extended validator".
+* **CSAF library with full validation**: A CSAF library that also satisfies the conformance target "CSAF full validator".

 ### 9.1.1 Conformance Clause 1: CSAF document <a id='conformance-clause-1-csaf-document'></a>